-You should arrive at Hosea Kutako International Airport in Windhoek (WDH) on the day before your selected start date, being any Thursday.
+You should arrive at Hosea Kutako International Airport in Windhoek (WDH) on your selected start date, being any Thursday.
 You will be met by one of our local team members or an appointed driver who will be holding a named sign and who will then take you to the Wildlife Sanctuary – around a 45 minute drive.

 The programme ends on a Sunday of your final week and you should depart the accommodation on this day.
 Our local team will take you back to the airport.